More than half a billion pounds in public money paid to rogue housing providers in just one city - NewsBreak

 More than half a billion pounds in public money paid to rogue housing providers in just one city

-More than half a billion pounds in public money has been paid to rogue housing providers in the country’s largest local authority in the space of just four years, it can be revealed.
+More than half a billion pounds in public money has been paid to rogue housing providers in the country’s largest local authority in just four years, it can be revealed.

-Concerns have been raised that, while the providers are not-for-profit, bosses are able to exploit a loophole in regulations in order to cash in.
+Concerns have been raised that, while the providers are not-for-profit, bosses are able to exploit a loophole in regulations to cash in.

-In Birmingham, the biggest provider, Reliance Social Housing – which is chaired by a former junior-school headteacher and was paid nearly £90.1m in 2021-22 – was warned by the Regulator of Social Housing that it had not received assurances that the arrangements entered into by the community interest company were “not inappropriately advancing the interests of third parties”.
+In Birmingham, the biggest provider, Reliance Social Housing - chaired by a former junior school headteacher and paid nearly £90.1m in 2021/22 – was warned by the Regulator of Social Housing that it had not been given assurance that the arrangements entered into by the community interest company “are not inappropriately advancing the interests of third parties”.

-The figures, obtained from Birmingham City Council, include funds paid to providers who were subject to judgements or notices by the Regulator of Social Housing, for “general needs” as well as for supported exempt accommodation.
-The council did not provide a breakdown of what proportion of the funds was paid for each.
+The figures, obtained from Birmingham City Council, include funds paid to providers subject to judgements or notices by the Regulator of Social Housing for both “general needs” as well as supported exempt accommodation.
+The council did not provide a breakdown for what proportion each represents.

-The company – which is chaired by Mohammed Sajjid Sarwar, whose facebook page shows him posing with a BMW motorcycle – was subject to a regulatory notice by the social housing watchdog, published in October last year, which detailed how the provider “transfers a very significant amount of the rent and service charge income it receives to third-party managing agents on an ongoing basis”.
+It was subject to a regulatory notice by the social housing watchdog published in October last year, which detailed how the provider “transfers a very significant amount of the rent and service charge income it receives to third party managing agents on an ongoing basis”.

-It added: “Evidence we have received from Reliance demonstrates a weak contracting environment, and the regulator does not have assurance Reliance has effective systems in place to give it sufficient oversight of these payments.”
-In a withering assessment, the watchdog judged that Reliance “does not adequately reconcile and monitor the payments made to third parties with evidence that the services are being provided to its tenants”, adding: “As a result, there is a risk of third-party managing agents not providing the services being claimed, or that services and housing management practices are inappropriate.”
+It added, “evidence we have received from Reliance demonstrates a weak contracting environment and the regulator does not have assurance Reliance has effective systems in place to give it sufficient oversight of these payments”.
+In a withering assessment, the watchdog judged Reliance “does not adequately reconcile and monitor the payments made to third parties with evidence that the services are being provided to its tenants”, adding: “As a result, there is a risk of third party managing agents not providing the services being claimed, or that services and housing management practices are inappropriate.”

 Reliance Social Housing said: “Reliance Social Housing has implemented a robust action plan to ensure it is fulfilling strategic objectives and regulatory compliance to the satisfaction of the Regulator for Social Housing.